chrispyroberts/NN-Library-in-SML/README.md

 val () = updateParams(params, stepSize)
 ```

+Sick!
 Now let's take a look at the neuron we saw before, the weights are very slightly shifted!
 ```SML
 List.map printData (w @ [b]);